XOR-LIFE/node-production/README.md

   }
 ```

-This is an example of a configuration that proxies four node apps:
+This is an example of a configuration that proxies four node apps _(I ignored most of the **directives** because this is an example but in real world you need to use them)_:
 ```
 server {
   listen 80;